fifikim/weather-cli/README.md

 # weather-cli
-Python CLI to display weather forecast for selected day
+Python command line tool that displays the weather forecast for selected day.

-Built following a <a href="https://python.plainenglish.io/writing-my-first-command-line-tool-part-1-of-2-71e30d68402c">tutorial</a> at Python in Plain English.
+Tutorial provided by <a href="https://python.plainenglish.io/writing-my-first-command-line-tool-part-1-of-2-71e30d68402c">Python in Plain English</a>.
+Retrieves weather data from <a href="https://openweathermap.org">OpenWeatherApp API</a>.